benritz/postgres-patroni/README.md

 # postgres-patroni

-PostgreSQL high availability using Patroni, etcd for the distributed configuration store, HAProxy for load balancing, pgBackRest for backup/restore and PgBouncer for connection pooling.
+PostgreSQL high availability implemented by Patroni, etcd for the distributed configuration store, HAProxy for load balancing, pgBackRest for backup/restore and PgBouncer for connection pooling.

 ## Environment variables